ImperialCollegeLondon/wsi/docs/CONTRIBUTING.md

 ## Changing dependencies

-Is as the development process moves forward you find you need to add a new dependency, just add it to the relevant section of the `pyproject.toml` file and then run `pip-compile` as required to regenerate the different `requirements.txt` files.
-Read the [`pip-tools` documentation](https://pip-tools.readthedocs.io/en/latest/) for more information on the process.
+Is as the development process moves forward you find you need to add a new dependency, just add it to the relevant section of the `pyproject.toml` file.